ibm-cloud-docs/ContinuousDelivery/deploy_button.md

 ### Container Dockerfile requirements
 {: container_dockerfile}

-To deploy an app in a container by using IBM Containers, you must include a Dockerfile in the root directory of the repo and, in a `.bluemix` directory, include a `pipeline.yml` file.
+To deploy an app in a container by using the {{site.data.keyword.containerlong_notm}}, you must include a Dockerfile in the root directory of the repo and, in a `.bluemix` directory, include a `pipeline.yml` file.

 The Dockerfile acts as a kind of build script for the app.
 If a Dockerfile is detected in the repo, the app is automatically built into an image before it is deployed in a container.
 If the app itself must be built before the app is built into an image, include a build script for the app and a Dockerfile.